 This case is extreme.
 But it illustrates that even a vanishingly small amount of allergen suspended in the air can precipitate severe, even deadly anaphylactic shock.

 The case of peanut allergy

 Fish allergy, in fact, is quite uncommon.
-Peanut allergy, on the other hand, is becoming, for some unknown reason, increasingly common.
+Peanut allergy, on the other hand, is becoming increasingly common.
+The reasons for this are unknown,

 Although fatal reactions to food allergies are rare, it is important that we learn in minute detail what causes these reactions so that we can intelligently devise effective treatments.

 First, let’s explore the science behind serious food allergy reactions.

 Anaphylaxis is a serious allergic reaction that is rapid in onset.
 Untreated, it can lead to death.
 It typically causes more than one of the following:

 - low blood pressure